sibercat/Conan-Exiles-DBFixResavingPackage/README.md

 ===========================================================================
 Basically the script to fix:
-LogPackageName:Warning: String asset reference "None" is in short form, which is unsupported and -- even if valid -- resolving it will be really slow.
+<p>LogPackageName:Warning: String asset reference "None" is in short form, which is unsupported and -- even if valid -- resolving it will be really slow.</p>
 LogPackageName:Warning: Please consider resaving package in order to speed-up loading.

 Script is looking for pattern  **Couldn't find file for package BP_ requested by async loading code.
 NameToLoad:**